-First Science Students: Wednesday, 11 September 2002 - 2.45 p.m., Theatre A.
+First Science Students: Wednesday, 10 September 2003 - 2.45 p.m., Theatre A.

 First Science students must attend this meeting.
 The advisory meeting commences with a talk from the Dean in Theatre A, Science Lecture Building.
 Representatives of the Science Departments will be available on the Science Lecture Building concourse during the afternoon for consultation on the course options in Science.
 While First Science students register before the start of the academic year, they are not required to finalise their subject choices until the end of the first week of term.
-Students register their subject choices with the Faculty Office during the week of 16-20 September 2002.
+Students register their subject choices on-line during the week of 15-19 September 2003, and must also register their subject choices (signed by their Mentor) with the Faculty of Science Office.

-Pre-Second Science: Wednesday, 19 February 2003 - 2.00 p.m., Theatre A. Additional information may be available from some departments around this time.
+Pre-Second Science: Wednesday, 18 February 2004 - 2.00 p.m., Theatre A.

+Additional information may be available from some departments around this time.

-Third Science Students: Friday, 13 September 2002 - 2.30 p.m., Theatre A.
+Third Science Students: Friday, 12 September 2003 - 2.30 p.m., Theatre A.

 Compulsory meeting.
 The advisory meeting commences with a talk from the Dean in Theatre A, Science Lecture Building.
 Academic staff will be available on the Science Lecture Building concourse during the afternoon for consultation on the selection of course units.
 Students must complete and have staff sign their Course Registration Forms.
-Registration is completed when these forms have been handed into the Science Faculty Office on Tuesday, 17 September 2002.
+Registration is completed when these forms have been handed into the Science Faculty Office on Tuesday, 16 September 2003.